-The following Low Impact Bridge Replacement projects submitted for review on/or about May 29, 2013 are being authorized as NWP 3's or No Permit Required (NPR) and the following action I.D. numbers and file numbers are associated with these actions.
+The following Low Impact Bridge Replacement projects submitted for review between November and December of 2013 are being authorized as NWP 3's, NWP3's w/Special Conditions or No Permit Required (NPR) and the following action I.D. numbers and file numbers are associated with these actions.